Anything marked up with the less/greater than symbols <> is HTML, code for instance, <section>, or <img>.

 The data scheme is schema.org which is a collaboration between the major search engines.
 Schema.org is their name as well as their web address.

 The list of the types of data you can mark-up is growing all the time.
 Think recipes, events, film reviews, people, products, you get the idea.

 Yoast does a lot in the background which you don’t see.
 For Instance, Yoast creates a schema property for a blog post which uses the schema.org “article” property.

-If you choose “Organisation” in the setup wizard of Yoast, there will be an ‘Organisation’ property created for you.
+If you choose “Organisation” in the setup wizard of Yoast, there will be an “Organisation” structured data property created for you.

-With Gutenberg WordPress release we can also add two blocks when creating content if you use Yoast:
+Now with the Gutenberg WordPress release, we can also add two structured data blocks when creating content if you use Yoast and they are:

 - How To